Yossele Schumacher affair: Background

 Yossele Schumacher was born in 1952 in the Soviet Union to secular Jewish parents Alter and Ida Schumacher.
-His maternal grandparents, Nachman and Miriam Shtrakes, were conservative Haredi Jews of the Breslov Hasidic sect.
-In 1958, the family immigrated to Israel, where Schumacher's parents settled on a secular kibbutz, but after running into financial difficulties they asked his maternal grandparents to look after him instead.
-The Shtrakes had settled in Jerusalem and joined the Breslov community there, and agreed to look after Schumacher, sending him to a religious boarding school.
-A few months later, the financial situation of Schumacher's parents improved and they asked for his return to their custody, but the Shtrakes, determined to raise him as a Hasidic Jew, refused due to the Schumachers' objection to bringing him up religiously.
-The Shtrakes also accused the Schumachers of planning on returning to the Soviet Union to raise the boy as a Communist, which was an accusation that would often be voiced by Haredi Jews.
-The grandparents decided to hide the boy within the Haredi community in Israel, and Nachman Shtrakes, together with his son Shalom, arranged for Yossele to be hidden away.
+His maternal grandparents, Nachman and Miriam Shtarkes, were Haredi Jews of the Breslov Hasidic sect.
+In 1958, the family immigrated to Israel, where Schumacher's parents settled on a secular kibbutz.
+However, they encountered financial difficulties and subsequently asked the boy's maternal grandparents to look after him.
+The Shtarkes agreed to look after Schumacher; after settling in Jerusalem and joining the local Breslov community, they sent him to a religious boarding school.
+A few months later, the financial situation of Schumacher's parents improved, and they asked for his return to their custody, but the Shtarkes, determined to raise the child as a Hasidic Jew, refused due to the Schumachers' objection to bringing him up religiously.
+The Shtarkes also accused the Schumachers of planning on returning to the Soviet Union to raise the boy as a Communist, an accusation that was later often echoed by Haredi Jews.
+The grandparents decided to hide the boy within the Haredi community in Israel, and Nachman Shtarkes, together with his son Shalom, arranged for Yossele to be hidden from his parents.

 Abduction

 Yossele Schumacher was hidden in various Haredi enclaves in Jerusalem, Bnei Brak, Safed, Rishon LeZion, and Komemiyut.
 Israeli police launched a search operation for him, and the Israeli Supreme Court ordered the Shtrakes to return him to his parents by 15 February 1960.
-The grandparents refused, insisting that the parents were planning on returning to the Soviet Union, and Nachman Shtrakes was subsequently imprisoned, but still refused to divulge any information.
-The Haredi couple in Bnei Brak that had briefly hidden him was also imprisoned.
+The grandparents refused, insisting that the parents were planning on returning to the Soviet Union, and Nachman Shtarkes was subsequently imprisoned but still refused to divulge any information.
+The Haredi couple in Bnei Brak that had briefly hidden him were also imprisoned.
 With police still searching for Schumacher, it was decided within the Haredi community that he needed to be taken out of Israel, and they now needed to find someone who could smuggle a small child out of the country.
 Rabbi Abraham Eliyahu Maizes of the anti-Zionist Yeshiva (Jewish Religious College) Torah Vyirah asked one of his disciples, Ruth Blau, also known as Ruth Ben David, to do it.
 Blau, originally Madeleine Feraille, was a French convert to Judaism, managed an import-export firm, and attended graduate school in France and Switzerland before converting to Judaism in 1950.
 Although initially Zionist, she later adopted Haredi anti-Zionist views and in 1965 married Amram Blau, founder of Neturei Karta.
 Her son Uriel assisted her, and Yossele himself, who had been convinced that his parents did not want to bring him up as a proper Jew, cooperated.
 On June 21, 1960, Schumacher was taken out of Israel by Blau, who had disguised him as a girl, forged a passport for him, and then taken him on a flight to Europe.
 Schumacher would spend two years total in Europe under her care, living in Switzerland, France, and Belgium.
 Initially, Blau took him to Switzerland, where she enrolled him in a yeshiva.
 Meanwhile, authorities in Israel had increased their search efforts.